joshcanhelp/josh-to-11/input/symlinked/posts/2011-03-15-defining-web-literacy-for-business-owners.md

 ---
-title: "Web Literacy for Business Owners"
+title: Web Literacy for Business Owners
-excerpt: "This is a pool of topics that I consider essential for business owners to understand, the collection of which define basic web literacy for business owners."
+excerpt: 'This is a pool of topics that I consider essential for business owners to understand, the collection of which define basic web literacy for business owners.'
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Marketing", "Site Optimization", "SEO", "Design", "Web Strategy"]
-featured_img:
 wpid: 1828
+tags:
+  - Marketing
+  - Site Optimization
+  - SEO
+  - Design
+  - Web Strategy
+featured_img: null
 ---